• Skip to primary navigation

 Brew green tea and keep it in a spray bottle to occasionally mist your face.
 Or, apply the tea directly to acne-prone areas with a cotton pad once or twice a day.

-Over the counter (OTC) products generally work more quickly and effectively than natural remedies.
-They are specifically formulated to fight acne and have often been lab-tested for the purpose.
+OTC products generally work more quickly and effectively than natural remedies.
+This is because they are specifically formulated to fight acne and have been lab-tested for this purpose.

 Niacinamide cream

 Niacinamide is a type of vitamin B3.
 Applied topically, it reduces inflammation and helps regulate oil production in your skin.
-It also improves skin barrier function for an overall smoother appearance to your skin, minimizing the enlargened pores that often occur with chronic acne.
+It also improves skin barrier function for an overall smoother appearance, minimizing the enlarged pores that often develop with chronic acne.

-Apply niacinamide cream to clean skin as part of your evening skin care routine.
+Apply this cream to clean skin as part of your evening skin care routine.
 As with most skin care products, it takes several weeks of consistent niacinamide use to see improvements.

 Salicylic acid medication